 RV and Bus nomads have long known the joys of the central vacuum, so I decided to give it a try.
-I’m glad I did…. this is the Dirt Devil CV1500 (link is to the Defender product page, where the price is about $75 lower than the same item on Amazon)…
+I’m glad I did…. this is the Dirt Devil CV1500 (link here is to an updated model.

 The mounting location is reasonably central in the boat; the machine is on a shelf in the laundry room, convenient for bag cleaning/replacement, and the outlet is in the pilothouse near the starboard door.
 I added that chrome pull switch to give me the option of leaving the hose plugged in (one less thing to stow!), since the default motor control is automatic when the hinged cover plate is opened.